ros2/ros2_documentation/source/Contributing/Build-Cop-and-Build-Farmer-Guide.rst

 * Important failures:

-  * Failure should be reported on the PR introducing it by tagging the submitter + the reviewer the +1’d it.
+  * Failure should be reported on the PR introducing it by tagging the submitter + the reviewer that +1’d it.
   * Submitter has to either:

     * Address it the same week